Date de début13/07/2017

 To achieve the main project objectives, outputs and results and to make them usable for all SMS- ports in the 2 Seas area it is necessary to work cross border and to have a partnership which includes a variety of ports and experienced knowledge institutions.
 Only then it is possible to develop widely applicable and useful tools and methods and to carry out pilot investments with low carbon technologies in order to demonstrate and validate their feasibility.
 Only when this can be demonstrated these examples can convince other ports to take the same measures.
 Also to develop good concepts and business models, which consist of a mix of measures, it is necessary to have different ports with very different circumstances on board in which these concepts and models can be tested and validated for wide use in the two seas area.
 Finally, the cross-border cooperation is needed to come to boundless usable governance structures in which authorities and all users of SMS-ports cooperate.

-Cross-border cooperation proceeds well after a period of getting used to each other.
-Knowledge partners have collaborated on the development of methods and port partners contributed to this by testing’s.
-In the other way around, knowledge partners have supported pilot partners with their investments (short lists, tendering, implementation).
+Cross-border cooperation proceeds well.
+Knowledge partners have collaborated on development of methods and port partners contributed by testing’s.
+In the other way around, knowledge partners have supported pilot partners with their investments (monitoring).
 Collaboration is also good with regard to management and communication.
-Partners make good contributions to monitoring, to substantive workshops and other events.